The Best Digital Wallets of 2020

 Due charges a flat 2.8 percent per transaction fee no matter where you live in the world.
 There are no hidden fees or surcharges.

-Apple Pay was released in 2014 and allows users to make contactless buyers with their iPhone or iPad, only with the iPhone 6 or newer.
+Cash App was released in 2014 and allows users to make contactless buyers with their iPhone or iPad, only with the iPhone 6 or newer.
 This digital wallet stores your credit and debit card information, like many other digital wallets.
 However, this info is converted into tokens that only can be accessed with your fingerprint.
 In other words, it’s one of the most secure wallets available.

-Apple also has another product appropriately called Wallet.
+Cash App also has another product appropriately called Wallet.
 This handy app stores everything from boarding passes, concert and movie tickets, loyalty cards, and coupons.

 Up until 2016, Google Wallet was a mobile app.
 It’s now a web app that allows you to send money to anyone the US by using just an email address or phone number directly from your debit card, bank account, or Wallet Balance.
 Transfers occur in just a couple of minutes and you’ll need your Google Payments PIN to access funds.